Ziya-As/13_SQL_EDA/README.md

 It could be coded along following this video:
 [SQL Exploratory Data Analysis (EDA) Project | Full Hands-On Portfolio Project](https://www.youtube.com/watch?v=6cJ5Ji8zSDg)

-My code differs from the video, as I implemented this project in PostgreSQL, whereas the tutorial was based on a different SQL Database Management System.
+My code differs from the video, as I implemented this project in PostgreSQL, whereas the tutorial is based on a different SQL Database Management System.

 ## Project Details